isomerpages/moe-tampinespri/index.md

       title: Announcements
       id: announcements
       announcement_items:
-        - title: Tampines Pulse November 2023 Issue
-          date: 26 December 2023
-          announcement: The latest issue of the Tampines Pulse is available for viewing.
-          link_text: Click here for more...
-          link_url: /for-parents/Tampines-Pulse/
         - title: First Day of School (2024)
           date: 27 December 2023
           announcement: Dear parents, information for the students for 2024 is available